FAQ Living Wage

 How many wage earners are there in a family?

-The living wage is estimated for a full-time worker.
-The calculation adjusts for the gender differences in the employment rates, so that the total household income earned by two parents should always amount to a living wage, i.e. be sufficient to cover the basic family expenses.
-The equivalent of full-time workers in the family is obtained as the sum of participation rates of both genders, adjusted for the national unemployment rate (figures from the ILO EAPEP-database).
+The living wage is expressed in full-time equivalents.
+The composition of the household living wage takes into account the gender differences in employment, The equivalent of full-time workers in the family is obtained as the sum of participation rates of both genders, adjusted for the national unemployment rate. (figures from the ILO EAPEP-database).

 Is WageIndicator living wage gross or net?